Go Tri-Valley

 Go to the “Payment” menu, scroll down to “Add Lyft Pass” then enter the code GOTRIVALLEY to get the discount applied automatically for every qualifying trip.

-• Effective April 1, 2024 the subsidy is capped at 10 one-way trips on each service.
+- 10 one-way trips monthly on each service.
 10 discounts per service renew monthly.

 Frequently Asked Questions

-Go Tri-Valley is a rideshare program through which LAVTA will pay for 50% of your fare, up to $5.00, for rides with our participating partners within the city limits of Dublin, Pleasanton and Livermore, which includes both Tri-Valley BART stations and all three Tri-Valley ACE Stations.
+Go Tri-Valley is a rideshare program through which LAVTA will pay for 50% of your fare, up to $4.00, for rides with our participating partners.
+Service is offered with the city limits of Dublin, Pleasanton and Livermore, which includes both Tri-Valley BART stations and all three Tri-Valley ACE Stations.

 The current participating providers are Uber and Lyft.